Rovani's Sandbox

 Why This Persists:

 Shopify's architecture was designed for single-store simplicity.
 Multi-store functionality would require fundamental platform restructuring.
+Markets was their attempt to solve this without architectural changes.

 Some Solutions: